damienmaguire/Tesla-Model-3-Charger/README.md

 10/07/19 : Added more can logs

 15/07/19 : so it seems I was wrong.
 The PCS does indeed transmit something by itself over IPC CAN Tx.
 Log uploaded using a Salea Logic analyser.
 Free software available here : https://www.saleae.com/downloads/

+19/07/19 : Sucessfully interfaced with the IPC CAN using an SN65HVD255 CAN transciever.
+Uploaded new log files with IPC CAN captures.
+DCDC Converter section now waking up.
+Message id 0x22A is responsible for commanding the DCDC to startup.

+V1 design for a PCS controller done and released.
+Do not use this.
+It probably won't work....